lhzcode/es10-cn/functions-classes.md

 12. Set closure.[[SourceText]] to the source text matched by AsyncGeneratorExpression.
 13. Return closure.

-> NOTE The BindingIdentifier in an AsyncGeneratorExpression can be referenced from inside the AsyncGeneratorExpression's AsyncGeneratorBody to allow the generator code to call itself recursively.
+> 注 The BindingIdentifier in an AsyncGeneratorExpression can be referenced from inside the AsyncGeneratorExpression's AsyncGeneratorBody to allow the generator code to call itself recursively.
 However, unlike in an AsyncGeneratorDeclaration, the BindingIdentifier in an AsyncGeneratorExpression cannot be referenced from and does not affect the scope enclosing the AsyncGeneratorExpression.

 ## 14.6 Class 定义 <div id="sec-class-definitions"></div>